 Fridge - use an airtight container and keep the arils in the fridge for up to 5 days.

-Freezer - spread the pomegranates arils on a parchment-lined baking sheet, and freeze for 1 hour.
-Then transfer them to a freezer bag or an airtight container.
+Freezer - spread the pomegranate arils on a parchment-lined baking sheet and freeze for 1 hour.
+Then, transfer them to a freezer bag or an airtight container.

 The arils will be good to use for up to 1 year.
 Simply thaw them, leaving them in the fridge overnight, or use them as they are if you add them to a smoothie where you regularly use frozen fruits.